Biden, Florida-bound, says his support among Hispanic voters has ‘gotta go higher’

 When asked about his poll numbers among Hispanic voters, Biden said they were “much higher than [Trump's].
 But they gotta go higher.”

 And among likely Latino voters in Florida, recent polls from NBC News/Marist and Quinnipiac University indicate the president with a slight edge over Biden.
+(A Monmouth University survey of Florida released on Tuesday indicated Biden with a large lead over Trump among Latino voters).
 That’s a significant switch from four years ago, when 2016 Democratic nominee Hillary Clinton crushed Trump by more than 25 points among Florida’s Latino voters, according to exit polls.
 The exit polls indicated that Latinos made up 19% of the state’s electorate.

 But Trump narrowly carried the state, winning Florida’s prized 29 electoral votes, helping him capture the White House.